Canon 1Ds vs Fujifilm X-Pro2

 Review summary: Canon 1Ds vs Fujifilm X-Pro2

-So what is the bottom line?
-Is the Canon 1Ds better than the Fujifilm X-Pro2 or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 1Ds or the Fujifilm X-Pro2 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds: